 As the Hayne MLE framework is based on an assumed distribution, i.e., the normal distribution for incremental values, this implies that the standardized residuals should be normally distributed with mean of zero and a standard deviation of one.
+If the average of all the residuals is significantly different than zero, then the fit of the model should be questioned.
 The goodness of fit to a standard normal distribution of standardized residuals, to some degree, implies the appropriateness of the chosen model.
-Unlike the ODP bootstrap model, however, the standardized residuals are not used during the simulation process.
+Unlike the ODP Bootstrap model, however, the standardized residuals are not used during the simulation process.

 While the residuals are not sampled, the mean and standard deviation of the residuals can be used to adjust the process variance simulations.
-For the mean, an average of the residuals greater than zero implies that the mean of the predicted values are "low" compared to means that would result in an average of zero.
+For the mean, an average of the residuals greater than zero implies that the mean of the parameters are "low" compared to means that would result in an average of zero.
 Thus, the adjustment for the mean is to increase the mean for each cell by the standard deviation for that cell times the average of the residuals.
-Similarly, a standard deviation of the residuals greater than one implies "less" variability than would be "normal," so the standard deviation for each cell can be increased by multiplying it times the standard deviation of the residuals.
+Similarly, a standard deviation of the residuals greater than one implies "less" variability than would be "normal" so the standard deviation for each cell can be increased by multiplying it times the standard deviation of the residuals.

 Another way of thinking about this adjustment is to remember that the process variance in the simulations is based on N(0, 1), so if the residuals exhibit a mean and standard deviation which differ from zero and one, respectively, then this adjustment allows the process variance to more closely match the residuals.
-In the "Hayne MLE Models.xlsm" file, the "Include Residual Adjustment" option on the Inputs sheet allows the user to use this adjustment, or not, as this will move away from the calculated Hayne MLE parameters, but it could be a way of fitting the model to the data.
+In the "Hayne MLE Models.xlsm" file, the "Include Residual Adjustment" option on the Inputs sheet allows the user to use this adjustment or not as this will move away from the calculated Hayne MLE parameters but it could be a way fitting the model to the data.

 4.3.
-Using an L-Year Average
+Using an N-Year Average

-It is quite common for actuaries to use averages that are less than all years in their chain-ladder and related methods.
+It is quite common for actuaries to use averages that are less than all years in their chainladder and related methods.
 Similarly, the Hayne MLE models can be adjusted to only consider the data in the most recent diagonals.
-For the Hayne MLE framework, only the most recent L + 1 diagonals (since an L-year average uses L + 1 diagonals) could be used to parameterize the model.
+For the Hayne MLE framework, only the most recent L+1 diagonals (since an L-year average uses L+1 diagonals) could be used to parameterize the model.
 The shape of the data to be modeled essentially becomes a trapezoid instead of a triangle and the excluded diagonals are given zero weight in the models.
-When running the simulations the entire triangle can still be used, since the parameterization of the model has already been constrained by the number of diagonals.
+When running the simulations the entire triangle can still be used since the parameterization of the model has already been constrained by the number of diagonals.

 The companion "Hayne MLE Models.xlsm" file has not been specifically designed to select an L-year model, but that can easily be accomplished by using the outlier table to give zero weight to the prior diagonals.
-Another possibility for an L-year model includes an additional payment year term (e.g., a function set to 0 for k < n - L and 1 for $k \ge n - L$ ) that would produce a similar effect (i.e., using the last L + 1 diagonals) while allowing all of the data to be included in the model fit, perhaps enabling better diagnostic testing and parameter estimation.